 Honours and Awards

 Department of the Premier and Cabinet

 State funerals are arranged and funded by the Government to honour prominent people Queenslanders for their long and outstanding service to the State.

 Traditionally, they were held to honour certain high-ranking public officials; however, it is possible to honour other prominent Queenslanders—this is the Premier’s decision.

-The deceased person’s family or next-of-kin must accept the offer of a State funeral if it is to happen, or they can choose to hold a private funeral instead.
+The deceased person’s family or next-of-kin can accept the offer of a State funeral or decline and hold a private funeral instead.